 Improvements in symptom control, medications, diet, natural lifestyle changes including use of natural dietary supplements,including vitamin D (and six others featured at the end of this report), have allowed better management of the condition.

 In any assessment of prognosis or disease outcome, promoting the patient’s general health status is a primary consideration.
 This is why diet, exercise and supplementation are essential elements of the treatment protocol for lupus.
 Dietary supplements are used as complementary and alternative medicine (CAM) to correct nutritional deficiencies, support health and immune functioning, relieve pain and inflammation.

-Lupus is treatable through addressing its symptoms, mainly with corticosteroid and immunosuppressant drugs.
+Doctor-diagnosed lupus is treatable through addressing its symptoms, mainly with corticosteroid and immunosuppressant drugs.
 Because there’s no cure, the course of the disease is unpredictable, with periods of illness (called flares) alternating with remissions.

 What is lupus?